How I’d Invest $250,000 Cash In Today’s Market

 In my opinion, the most attractive opportunity over the next 12 months lies in commercial real estate.
-Valuations are extremely attractive, almost declining by as much as they did during the 2008 global financial crisis.
+Valuations are extremely attractive, with prices almost declining by as much as they did during the 2008 global financial crisis.
 Yet, the economy and corporate and household balance sheets are much stronger today.
 If rates continue to fall, residential commercial real estate and office will benefit tremendously.

 Despite all the volatility in recent years, the main lesson from this post is to keep on investing, no matter what.